mglerner/IntroToBiophysics/README.md

 ### Disorder, Entropy and "Free Energy" ###

 Chapter 6 is one of the real gems of the book.
-We've been talking about energy since the first day of our first Physics class, but the real world has a secret for us: not all energy can be converted into useful work.
+We've been talking about energy since the first day of our first physics class, but the real world has a secret for us: not all energy can be converted into useful work.
 "Free energy" is the energy available to do useful work, and it's direly important in analyzing and understanding biological